Msgr. Cris Garcia passes away

 CEBU CITY, Philippines – The founding priest of the Society of the Angel of Peace (SAP) has passed away, a church official here confirmed.

-Msgr.
-Joseph Tan, spokesperson of the Archdiocese of Cebu, confirmed to CDN Digital in a phone interview on Monday, May 10, that Msgr.
-Cristobal Garcia died last Sunday, May 9.

-“He joined our Creator last Sunday at 12:30 p.m. while he was in Manila,” Tan said in a mixture of Cebuano and English.
+“It is with deep sorrow that we announce the passing of our beloved son, brother, and uncle, Monsignor Cris Garcia, on May 10, 2021.
+He died while receiving care in Manila for complications including pneumonia, heart failure, and acute kidney failure,” portions of the statement read.

+“We are currently making arrangements to bring his body home to Cebu where he will be in state before burial.
+We will make future announcements regarding the arrangements for his wake and funeral, but we would like to request everyone’s patience and understanding that guests may be limited due to the ongoing pandemic,” it added.

-A prominent priest in Cebu, Garcia was also the former chairperson of the Commission on Worship of the Archdiocese of Cebu; business manager of the Bag-ong Lungsoranon, the official publication of the Cebu Archdiocese; and spiritual director of Bukas Loob ng Dios and the World Apostolate of Fatima.
+As a prominent priest, Garcia was the former chairperson of the Commission on Worship of the Archdiocese of Cebu; business manager of the Bag-ong Lungsoranon, the official publication of the Cebu Archdiocese; and spiritual director of Bukas Loob ng Dios and the World Apostolate of Fatima.

 He was also known for his vast collections of religious icons and paintings.

-In 2012, he was suspended and stripped of his positions in the Archdiocese of Cebu following allegations that he molested altar boys over two decades ago while he was staying in the United States.

-Garcia’s suspension came before his name appeared in a National Geographic article reporting about illegal ivory trading.

-Garcia founded the SAP on March 25, 1992, with a focus on liturgical services and worked for the construction of a chapel now known as the Archdiocesan Shrine of Hesus Nazareno in Cansojong, Talisay, 12 kilometers south of Cebu City./ with reports from the Philippine Daily Inquirer
+Garcia founded the SAP on March 25, 1992, with a focus on liturgical services and worked for the construction of a chapel now known as the Archdiocesan Shrine of Hesus Nazareno in Cansojong, Talisay, 12 kilometers south of Cebu City.

 Disclaimer: The comments uploaded on this site do not necessarily represent or reflect the views of management and owner of Cebudailynews.
 We reserve the right to exclude comments that we deem to be inconsistent with our editorial standards.